catspeed-cc/invidious/README.md

 - Pull the new changes ```git pull```
 - Make the binary ```make -j<numcores>``` (replace <numcores> with your number of cores minus 1)
 - If the binary exists in a different location, copy the new one over top of it
+- Backup your existing config file
-- Either re-copy the config.example.yml (reccommended) or carefully look for the new options and add them to your config.yml (not reccommended)
+- Either re-copy the config.example.yml (recommended) or carefully look for the new options and add them to your config.yml (not recommended)

 ## Documentation